israelboudoux/cryptography-playground/README.md

 # Diffie-Hellman Key Exchange (DHKE)
 This is one of the most used protocol for exchanging keys...

+The sample code for DHKE can be found under 'main/java/src/edu/boudoux/dhke'.

 # Elliptic Curve Cryptography (ECC + ECDSA)
 ...
+The sample code for ECC can be found under 'main/java/src/edu/boudoux/ecc'.

 # Elgamal
 ...
+The sample code for Elgamal can be found under 'main/java/src/edu/boudoux/elgamal'.

 # Digital Signature Algorithm (DSA)
 ...
+The code for Hashcash can be found under 'main/java/src/edu/boudoux/dsa'.

 # Proof of Work (Hashcash)
 Hashcash is an algorithm created for preventing mail spam and Denial of Service.
 Today a variation of it is used in one of the most popular cryptocurrencies, Bitcoin,